dotnet/iot/src/devices/Fsr408/README.md

 ## Binding Notes

-As FSR generates analog signal depending on pressure, for controllers not having analog input we will need to use ADC converter
+As FSR generates analog signal depending on pressure, you will need a controller with analog input, for controllers not having analog input you can use ADC converter or even use collecting capasitor and measure its fill up time.
+From my experience if you need more accurate measurement you better use analog reading device.
+If you only need to check/measure if it is pressed or not using capacitor can work, but for measuring how much it is pressed capacitor was not accurate and had lots of noise.
-You can use ADC device for reading in your project to access analog devices.
-[Reading Analog Input from a Potentiometer](samples/README.md) demonstrates a concrete example using this class.

 ## References